Secure Go API Application with ZITADEL

 And make sure to download it, as you won't be able to retrieve it again.

-Now we need to create a Personal Access Token to authenticate the client requests.
+Now we need to create a Personal Access Token to authenticate the application requests.

-On the user view, switch to Service Users and create a new one.
+On the user view, switch to Service Accounts and create a new one.

-Give the service user a name and a user name.
+Give the service account a name and a username.
 Select Bearer as Access Token Type.

-Create service user and personal access token (PAT)
+Create a service account and a personal access token (PAT)

 Once done, from the left panel of the user management, click on Personal Access Token and create a new one.